list of marketo email invalid codes

 Step 2: Remove the custom field from all smart campaigns, emails, landing pages or smart lists where it’s referenced.
 To see where it’s used Go into Admin> Fields> and pull over the custom field.
 You will see a list of where it’s used.
 Then one by one remove that field from those places [see, it can be messy!]

-Once you’ve removed your custom field from all of the places it’s referenced you are ready to submit your support ticket by following the instructions above.
-When Marketo completes the remapping, you are ready to set up additional Email Invalid smart campaigns to help manage the field.
+After removing your custom field from all references, submit your support ticket following the instructions above.
+Once Marketo completes the remapping, set up additional Email Invalid smart campaigns to manage the field.

 Smart Campaigns to manage the Email Invalid field